 it is the conviction of Arizona State University that potential

 commercial value is a by-product opportunity and not the

 property at Arizona State University.

-ASU’s policies and procedures concerning intellectual property, including patents and copyrights, are controlled by the Arizona Board of Regents’ “Intellectual Property Policy” (ABOR 6-908, select Chapter VI, item 6-908), adopted at the June 24-25, 1999 meeting.
+ASU’s policies and procedures concerning intellectual property, including patents and copyrights, are controlled by the Arizona Board of Regents’ “Intellectual Property Policy”, ABOR 6-908 (select Chapter 6, item 6-908) adopted at the June 24-25, 1999 meeting.

 Intellectual Property Creation and

-With respect to Section C of ABOR Policy 6–908, the following
+With respect to Section D of ABOR Policy 6–908, the following

 specifics are added:

 textbooks, and course notes, including such publications in